Join

 Association Boards operate in a very different environment from corporate boards.

 Most are committed, capable members who bring passion, industry insight, and a real desire to contribute.

 Many have completed director training.

-Their role is broader and often more complex than many anticipate.
+However, their role is broader and often more complex than many anticipate.

 They are not just custodians.
 They are responsible for:

+This is especially challenging in a voluntary environment.
 This is why bringing in the right external support at the right moment is essential.

 With over 30 years of experience in associations, I can state confidently: